Well, none exists other than simply calling all your business profit “wages”…

 Two Downloadable eBooks You Might Find Interesting

 Because we’re on the subject of S corporation shareholder payroll, let me mention something.
-People regularly email or call and ask about how to set a reasonable yet low S corporation salary and how to do payroll for a single employee situation easily and cheaply.
+People regularly email or call and ask about how to set a reasonable yet low S corporation salary.
+And about how to do payroll for a single employee situation easily and cheaply.

-Completely updated for 2016, the Five Minute Payroll ebook explains how to do simple cookie-cutter payroll for most one-employee S Corporations using base salary amounts of $10,000 a quarter or $16,000 a quarter.
-(These amounts mean annual compensation levels of $40,000 or $64,000 for a shareholder employee and this may work, especially if combined with a pension or health benefits, for almost everyone.)
+Completely updated for 2019, the Five Minute Payroll e-book explains how to do simple cookie-cutter payroll for most one-employee S Corporations.
+The trick, by the way?
+Simple.
+Using base salary amounts of $10,000 a quarter or $16,000 a quarter.
+(These amounts mean annual compensation levels of $40,000 or $64,000 for a shareholder employee.)

-The Five Minute Payroll e-book includes sample IRS forms you can copy to get your quarter end or year end payroll done in a few minutes, including 941s, W-2/W-3 and 940.
-Furthermore, the e-book provides some common-sensed tips you can use to set a reasonable salary for your S corporation and to minimize your state payroll taxes burden, too.
+The Five Minute Payroll e-book includes sample IRS forms you can copy.
+Furthermore, the e-book provides some common-sensed tips you can use to set a reasonable salary for your S corporation.

-If you’re interested in buying and then downloading this $10 ebook—which should mean you don’t need to use a third-party payroll service—click this button:
+If you’re interested in buying and then downloading this $20 e-book—which should mean you don’t need to use a third-party payroll service—click this button:

-Written in plain, everyday language, our Setting Low Salaries of S Corporations ebook explains how to save thousands of dollars a year with your S corporation—but at the same time how you can do so ethically and responsibly and in a way that minimizes both the chance that your S corporation tax return will be examined and the chance your S corporation salary will be rejected by the Internal Revenue Service.
+Written in plain, everyday language, our Setting Low Salaries of S Corporations e-book explains how to save thousands of dollars a year with your S corporation.
+But in a manner that lets you follow the rules.
+And in a manner that minimizes the chance your S corporation salary will be rejected by the Internal Revenue Service.